apiaryio/drafter.js/README.md

 The resulting stand-alone library `drafter.js` is in the `./lib` directory.
 Don't forget to serve the `drafter.js.mem` file as it is required by `drafter.js`.
 There is also a single-file version in `drafter.nomem.js` that can be used, but it may take longer to load in a web browser environment.
+It is the default for node.js enviroment.

 To get a debug version or version enabled to be used with `emrun` run the `emcbuild.sh` script it with `-d` or `-e` respectively.